Measuring the Impact of Legal Assistance on Mobile Money Dispute Resolution in Uganda

 Professor Matthieu Chemin with the CTDR-U team

-Funded by IPA’s Consumer Protection Research Initiative and in collaboration with Center for Technology Disputes Resolution - Uganda (CTDR-U), researchers conducted a randomized evaluation in Uganda that found that offering legal aid to consumers in a dispute with a mobile money network operator increased dispute resolutions, trust in and use of mobile money, ability to cope with shocks, and access to credit.
+Funded by IPA’s Consumer Protection Research Initiative and in collaboration with Center for Technology Disputes Resolution - Uganda (CTDR-U), researchers conducted a randomized evaluation in Uganda that found that offering help to consumers in a dispute with a mobile money network operator increased dispute resolutions, trust in and use of mobile money, ability to cope with shocks, and access to credit.

 Sources